Ka'chava - Chocolate Shake (1 grams) and Mom’s Munchies (1 piece)

 How to consume ka'chava - chocolate shake, mom’s munchies without glucose spikes

-Add a small amount of healthy fats, such as avocado or almond butter, to your shake to further slow glucose absorption.
+Add a small amount of healthy fats, such as avocado or a tablespoon of almond butter, to your shake.
+This can help in moderating glucose levels by slowing digestion.

 Stay Hydrated

-Drink plenty of water before and after your meal to support digestion and help regulate blood sugar.
+Ensure you drink plenty of water before and after consuming your shake to help in digestion and processing of carbohydrates.

 Discover